btwite/scopes/README.md

 Note that if the descriptor does not require access to the scope functions then a descriptor object can be passed in place of the inline function wrapper.
 All other non function values (including objects that are not in descriptor format) will be deemed to be a public value for the property.

-Refer to *resetDefaultPropertyAttributes* for default property attribute values.
+Refer to *withAttributeDefaultsDo* for default property attribute values.

 #### defineProperties(obj, fnDescriptor)
 Extension of the `Object.defineProperties` method allowing multiple scoped properties to be defined in one call.